sowcow/pi-sds011-aws-s3/README.md

 # Parameters

-Check `record_data.sh` for hardcoded humidity and recording timing values (one recording every 5 seconds).
+Check `record_data.sh` for hardcoded humidity and recording timing/resolution values (one recording every 5 seconds).
-`do_store_data.sh` has synchronization timing value (5 minutes max. "latency").
+`do_store_data.sh` has synchronization timing value (under 2 hours max. "latency" given buffer of one file written every hour).

-That should produce ~7Mb of data per year with ~40Mb of outgoing traffic.
+That should produce ~7Mb of data per year with similar outgoing traffic.

 # Other notes